cs480x-21c/02-DataVis-5Ways/README.md

 While I understand that there was no specific requirement for handling the "NA" cars a certain way, I wanted to set it up this way to match the other plots I created using different tools.
 In addition, I wanted a solution that worked even if the data set changed (I could have manually removed the specific problematic rows in this data set, but I wanted a more substantial solution).

 ## Design Achievements
+- **Addition of a category legend on the Javascript/d3 Plot**:
+While some tools such as R/ggplot2 and Flourish create category legends representing the manufacturer (in this case) automatically, in d3 this required some extra work to achieve.
+Using additional svg.append statements, additional text fields and circles were added across the bottom of the plot (below the x-axis label) to represent the different colors used by the points for the manufacturers.
+Fortunately, I was able to use some of the "constants" already established in the creation of the plot and axes in order to calculate the proper x/y placement for these additional elements.
+The "height" of these elemtns were calculated by simply adding the top margin, height and 40 additional pixels (20 more than the x axis label).
+The horizontal placement of these coordinates used fractions of the plot's width to achieve an even spacing, allong with center justified text.
+The final label (Toyota) did need some adjusting to ensure it didn't spill off the right edge of the svg.